Last updated 2026-05-05

 Read ERC-8004 onchain with TypeScript and viem

 Reading ERC-8004 onchain with viem is mostly a matter of pointing a PublicClient at an RPC and calling getLogs against the right registry addresses.
 This walkthrough does that on any EVM chain with viem v2 and a Quicknode endpoint.
-We start with a client, list recent agents, fetch one agent’s metadata off IPFS, and read its feedback.
+The walkthrough starts with a client, lists recent agents, fetches one agent’s metadata off IPFS, and reads its feedback.
 Roughly 200 lines, no wallet needed.

 Prerequisites